pattern

 involving or combining multiple academic disciplines or fields of study

-Ex: The university introduced interdisciplinary major , allowing students to combine courses from different departments to pursue a customized academic path .
+Ex: The university introduced an interdisciplinary major , allowing students to combine courses from different departments to pursue a customized academic path .

 daily words